 Receiving a dental implant can help individuals overcome embarrassing aesthetic oral issues or, in some cases, regain the ability to perform vital activities such as talking and eating.
-Imagine Dental, which provides family dentistry services to the residents of Ahwatukee and the greater metro Phoenix, Arizona regions, invites our current and prospective patients to read this brief blog providing an overview of dental implants and the responsibilities associated with owning said structures.
+Imagine Dental, which provides family dentistry services to the residents of Ahwatukee and the greater metro Phoenix, Arizona regions, invites our current and prospective patients to read this brief blog providing an overview of a dental implant and the responsibilities associated with owning the said structure.

 Dental Implant Definition

 Dental implants are replacement roots that are inserted inside your mouth to provide the foundation for the installation of new teeth that are tailor made to fit your mouth.
 These oral structures are often necessary for individuals who have lost teeth for any number of reasons.